xydan83/open62541-nodeset-exporter-demo/README.md

 - cmake
 - GCC (C++20 features are available since GCC 8, but development was carried out on GCC 12). https://gcc.gnu.org/projects/cxx-status.html
-- pre-compiled and pre-installed open62541 version 1.3.x
+- pre-compiled and pre-installed open62541 version 1.3.x or 1.4.x
 - pre-compiled and pre-installed nodesetexporter

 Note: One of the nodesetexporter library header files uses ftm.
 It can be installed in various ways.
 In this case, it is